jdoleary/Spellmasons/docs/DesyncThoughts.md

 - Make automated tests that run live
     - Ping test (how long does it take for the server to echo back a message)
         - Also test how long it takes for longer messages
-    - Volume test (how large of a message can the server send and does that exceed the current game state size)
+    - Volume (amount kind, not sound kind) test (how large of a message can the server send and does that exceed the current game state size)
         - https://datatracker.ietf.org/doc/html/draft-ietf-hybi-thewebsocketprotocol#section-5.4

 So long as every network message is received and executed in order and random number generation is seeded, all clients should remain synced.